 The City's Reserve/Revenue Funds were amalgamated in 2001.
-Little historical data is available to accurately project the pattern of cash flows for the Fund.
-But based on the pattern of cash flows experienced in the past, one can assume that cash flow will be added to the Funds between February and October and the Funds will be drawn down between November and February.
+Based on the pattern of cash flows experienced in the past, one can assume that cash flow will be added to the Funds between February and October and the Funds will be drawn down between November and February.